SD › Best Places to Stay in Lyon

 - Best Luxury Hotels in Lyon

-Hotel Le Royal Lyon • Villa Maïa • Villa Florentine
+Hotel Le Royal • Villa Maïa • Villa Florentine

 - Best Boutique Hotels in Lyon

-Cour des Loges • Collège Hotel • Okko Hotels Lyon Pont Lafayette
+Cour des Loges • Collège Hotel • Okko Hotels Pont Lafayette

 - Best Cheap Hotels in Lyon

-Mob Hotel Lyon • Slo Living Hostel • Away Hostel
+Mob Hotel • Slo Living Hostel • Away Hostel

 Best Areas in Lyon for…